 We’ve had a lot of interest from the congregation, including plants and equipment being offered, and from other organisations and projects, such as the BTCV’s Get Growing.
 This spring, we’re looking to increase the numbers of active gardeners, with the local Brownie pack, older folk and families from the church all helping by growing on seedlings before they are planted out on the plot.

-Regular gardening sessions at St Clements Church: 1o to 11am, every first and third Saturday of the month.
+Regular gardening sessions at St Clements Church: Sunday afternoons, twice a month.
 All are welcome – come and join us or call by for a chat over the fence.
 We can also arrange to meet you for gardening at other times.
-Leave a message here, email us on email@example.com or call us on PSB’s mobile: 07531 847 100.
+Leave a message here, or email us on firstname.lastname@example.org.

 At St Clements, we have spades and forks, which are available when we have our sessions or by arrangement at other times.